lmtani/s-scitamineum-pipelines/README.md

 ### AssemblyPolish

-This WDL workflow automates the process of correcting and refining a given reference genome using high-quality Illumina reads through multiple rounds of variant calling and consensus generation, followed by quality assessment with BUSCO.
+Automates the process of correcting and refining a given reference genome using high-quality Illumina reads through multiple rounds of variant calling and consensus generation, followed by quality assessment with BUSCO.